MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SharedSignaturesPath

 Specifies the shared signatures path.
+For example, `"P:\Signature Data"`.
+If the value contains spaces, enclose the value in quotation marks (").

+To empty this setting, use the value `" "`.

 ```yaml
 Type: String